noobieisgod/gpt-oss-20b-pro/README.md

 python -m pip install -e .[transformers]
 ```

-If `python` is not on PATH, use the bundled Python path that works on this machine:
+If `python` is not on PATH, use the bundled Python path that works on the current development machine:

 ```powershell
 C:\Users\Andy\.cache\codex-runtimes\codex-primary-runtime\dependencies\python\python.exe -m pip install -e .[dev]